 Who can receive their first dose?

-- Everyone aged five years or older at the time of their appointment is currently eligible to receive a COVID-19 vaccine.
+Everyone aged six months or over at the time of their appointment is currently eligible to receive a COVID-19 vaccine and is encouraged to get vaccinated as soon as possible.

 Who can receive their second dose?

-It is recommended by the National Advisory Committee on Immunization (NACI) that you wait eight weeks after your first dose of the COVID-19 vaccine before getting your second dose.
+The National Advisory Committee on Immunization (NACI) recommends that you wait eight weeks after your first dose of the COVID-19 vaccine before getting your second dose.

-This is based on evidence that suggests longer intervals between doses results in a stronger immune response and higher vaccine effectiveness that is expected to last longer.
-This interval may be associated with a lower risk of myocarditis and/or pericarditis.
+This is based on evidence that suggests longer timing between doses results in a stronger immune response and higher, longer-lasting vaccine effectiveness.
+This longer timing may be associated with a lower risk of myocarditis and/or pericarditis.

-- The current surge driven by the highly transmissible Omicron variant, is increasing the likelihood most people will come in contact with someone who has COVID-19 and may become ill with the virus.
-Right now, vaccination and maintaining public health measures, like masking, avoiding gatherings, and staying home when sick, remain our strongest defense.
+The current Omicron surge is increasing the likelihood that people will come into contact with a COVID-positive person and will become ill with the virus.
+Right now, vaccination and maintaining public health measures, like masking, physical distancing, and staying home when sick, remain our strongest defense.

-Learn more about who is currently eligible for a booster dose:
+For more information about who is currently eligible for a booster dose, click here.

-The recommended interval between your third and fourth dose is 5 months.
+The recommended timing between your third and fourth doses is 5 months.
+If you have had COVID-19, you should wait 3 months after infection for a booster dose.

-Learn more about who is currently eligible for a booster dose: https://www.health.gov.on.ca/en/pro/programs/publichealth/coronavirus/docs/vaccine/COVID-19_vaccine_third_dose_recommendations.pdf
+For more information about who is currently eligible for a booster dose, click here.

 What is the suggested timing between a previous COVID-19 infection and COVID-19 vaccination?